saigegit/SAIGE-doc/docs/UK_Biobank_WES_analysis.md

     --numRandomMarkerforSparseKin=5000      \
     --relatednessCutoff=0.05
 ```

+- Benchmark:  with 241,660 markers and 459,797 European samples in the LD pruned PLINK file, the script below takes 7hr:40min with 72 CPUs and 35 Gb of memory to finish.

 ### Output
   1. file containing the sparse GRM.
 It can be read using the *readMM* function in the *Matrix* package in R